Geekdude/Geekdude.github.io/_pages/about.md

 ### Work Experience
 **University of Tennessee, Knoxville**
-* January 2016--Present: Research with the Neuromorphic Computing Group.
-Developing applications to test the effectiveness of neuromorphic computers and assisting with the path from the hardware to the processor.
+* January 2016--Present: Research with the TENNLab Neuromorphic Computing Research Group.
+See [Research]({% link _pages/research.md %}) for more information.
+* August 2016--August 2017: Graduate teaching assistant for Dr. Plank.
+Led lab sections, graded labs, and helped students for Data Structures and Algorithms II, Systems Programming, and Advanced Programming and Algorithms.

 **Garmin International, Inc., Olathe, KS**
 * Summer 2015: On the Aviation Software-Navigation Library Team.
 Improved the Navigation Library by revising requirements, making changes to the code base, and creating new test cases.